-When it comes to Canadian government funding programs for research and development (R&D) activities, two programs have become synonymous with R&D funding: the Industrial Research Assistance Program (IRAP) and the Scientific Research & Experimental Development (SR&ED) program.
-Both programs should be considered by any Canadian incorporated business that carry out internal R&D activities.
+When it comes to Canadian government funding support for research and development (R&D) activities, two programs have become synonymous with R&D funding: the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) and the Scientific Research & Experimental Development (SR&ED) program.
+Both options should be considered by any Canadian incorporated business that carry out internal R&D activities.
 As such, it is important for Canadian SMEs to know when and how to use each one of these programs based on their unique advantages.

 What Is NRC IRAP and SR&ED?

 The National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) is a Canadian government funding program designed to accelerate the research and development projects of Canadian innovators.
 This program offers contributions of up to 60–80% of internal technical labour and subcontractor expenses.
 This program has no max funding amount.
 Approved applicants will receive funding throughout the duration of the approved project.

 Scientific Research & Experimental Development (SR&ED) – SR&ED is a retroactive tax credit provided after or during an innovative research project.
 Claimed expenditures may include up to 69% of labour and overhead costs, 36% of contractor costs, and 45% of material costs.
 This program has no set limit on funding.

 Overview of NRC IRAP Research Grants